CDPGuidesSupport

 The dashboard summarizes your current configuration as a set of widgets:

-- Summary — how many destinations receive data, how many fields you share, the share of fields sent raw, and how many consent rules can govern dispatch.
+• Summary: how many destinations receive data, how many fields you share, how many destinations consent can halt, and how many rules key off visitor consent.

-Select Download Excel to export the report as a formatted workbook.
-The export includes an overview sheet of all destinations with their rule counts, a sheet for the global governance rules, and one sheet per destination with its full rule and mapping detail.
+Select Download Excel for the workbook.
+It includes an overview sheet of all destinations with their rule counts, a sheet for the global governance rules, and one sheet per destination with its full rule and mapping detail.

 Common uses